sdbrody/prog4crosswords/shell_basics.md

+# The Basics of BASH (Bourne Again SHell)

+The "shell" is a "command-line" environment, meaning you can type in a command, followed by enter, to make things happen.
+It is mainly intended for managing files and directories (copying, renaming, creating, etc.) and for running programs.
+Modern computers have a graphical file managing app that does all that, but the shell is much more powerfull and flexible.

+There are several varieties of shells (just like there are different web browsers).
+This tutorial will be using BASH which is the default shell on most systems, and almost certainly on yours.

 ## File System Navigation
 As mentioned, one of the primary purposes of the shell is dealing with files, so our first step is to learn the commands that will help navigate the file system.